-- (1) Side lines: prolongation of the vehicle (approximately the width of the vehicle plus the rear view mirrors) on the road surface. - 2 End of the side lines: the area marked in green ends approximately 2 m behind the vehicle on the road surface. - 3 Intermediate line: indicates a distance of approximately 1 m behind the vehicle on the road surface. - (4) Red horizontal line: indicates a safe distance of approximately 40 cm at the rear of the vehicle on the road surface.
+- Side lines: extension of the vehicle (the approximate width of the vehicle plus the rear view mirrors) on the road surface. - 2 End of the side lines: the area marked in green ends approximately 2 m behind the vehicle on the road surface. - 3 Intermediate line: indicates a distance of approximately 1 m behind the vehicle on the road surface. - Red horizontal line: indicates a safe distance of approximately 40 cm at the rear of the vehicle on the road surface.